There are around 2,000 billionaires in the world.

 Cara suffered from skin and health issues from overwork.
 Her modeling agency shipped her to a hospital for a quick, unhealthy drug fix rather than tell her to rest.

-This one is more from finding obvious common themes from millionaires, like Arnold Schwarzenegger, Gary Vaynerchuk, and Tony Robbins.
-These are basic, common themes that are simple, but no one does.
+This one is a common themes from millionaires, like Arnold Schwarzenegger, Gary Vaynerchuk, and Tony Robbins.
+It’s basic but no one does it.
+Are you exercising rigorously on a daily basis?

-Basic fundamental habits are most easily looked over because they’re “too easy.”
+Basic fundamental habits are most easily looked over because they’re “too obvious.”
 Yet everyone is too lazy to actually do them consistently.
+If you don’t even have these squared away, don’t look any further.
+There is a hitch in your productivity process already.

 Bill Gates was stunned when he learned about this from Warren.
 Before he met him, he was moreso at the whim of whoever wanted his time.
 Warren taught him that you are in charge of your time, not someone else.